ryanwang520/api-docs/source/includes/_integrations.md

     Users can find these Sales and Sales Items in the Appointment corresponding to the Project in I360.

-## Extended Integration
+### Extended Integration

 If you require additional extended functionalities, you can subscribe to and use the Webhooks and APIs prepared for I360 Integration.
 Through these Webhooks and APIs, users can develop more custom features to enhance support.

-* Subscribe to the [I360 Project Sell](#i360-project-sell) Webhook for custom feature development.
+* Subscribe to the [Proposal Exported in App associated with i360](#proposal-exported-in-app-associated-with-i360) Webhook for custom feature development.
-* Use the [I360 Bound Product](#i360-bound-product) API to obtain information about the I360 Product IDs bound to ArcSite Products.
+* Use the [Connected I360 Product](#connected-i360-product) API to obtain information about the I360 Product IDs connected to ArcSite Products.

 ### Example of Custom Feature Development Using Extended Integration: